theatl-social/pyfedi/INSTALL.md

 My way around this is to use ngrok.com, which is a quick and simple way to create a temporary VPN with a domain and SSL.
 The free plan comes with ephermeral domain names that change every few days, which will break federation, or one randomly-named static domain that will need re-launching every few days. $10 per month will get you https://yourwhatever.ngrok.app which won't change.

-Once you have ngrok working, edit the `.env` file and change the `SERVER_NAME` variable to your new domain name.
+Once you have ngrok working, edit the `.env` file and change the `SERVER_NAME` variable to your new domain name (all lower case).

 <div id="running-piefed-in-production"></div>